New York Strip Steak with Southwestern Rub

 Share a photo and tag us — we can't wait to see what you've made!

-Since I was traveling last week, I’ll be sharing New York Strip Steak with Southwestern Rub this week at Fiesta Friday #229; our cohost is Liz @ Spades, Spatulas & Spoons.
+I’m posting New York Strip Steak with Southwestern Rub this week at Fiesta Friday #229; cohosted by Liz @ Spades, Spatulas & Spoons.

 14 thoughts on “New York Strip Steak with Southwestern Rub